sivavithu/Authenthication-Service-Basic/README.md

 JWT Setup: In `Program.cs`, `AddAuthentication` configures token validation parameters (issuer, audience, key) – essential for secure token issuance and validation.
 Password Hashing: Uses ASP.NET Identity's `PasswordHasher` for secure storage (PBKDF2 algorithm with salting).
 Refresh Tokens: Stored in the DB with expiry timestamps and rotated on each use to enhance security.
-Customization: Extend for advanced features like multi-factor authentication (MFA) by adding OTP logic to the service, or role-based enhancements by modifying claims in `CreateToken`.
-Logging: Basic console logging; add Serilog for more advanced file/structured logging if needed.

 ## 🤝 Contributing
 This project is beginner-friendly and open for contributions!
 If you have ideas for improvements, such as adding MFA or supporting additional auth providers, fork the repo and submit a pull request.
 Issues and suggestions are welcome to help make this even better for the community.